ACES-GNDEC/Event_20/README.md

 # Bridge Constuctor

 ## Description
-Bridge Constuctor, an online technical event organised by students of Association of Civil Engineering Students during the Techical Festival **i-GNEz** of Guru Nanak Dev Engineering College. "i-GNEz" was a four day event in which students from all over India took part.Bridge Constructor was a Mega Event of "i-GNEz".
+Bridge Constuctor, an online technical event organised by students of Association of Civil Engineering Students during the Techical Festival 2021 **i-GNEz** of Guru Nanak Dev Engineering College. "i-GNEz" was a four day event in which students from all over India took part.
+Bridge Constructor was a Mega Event of "i-GNEz".

 The event consists of two rounds –
 * Pont de Betiment